Stay in Locally-Owned, Eco-Friendly Lodgings

 • How is that energy generated?

 Of course, you have no way of measuring all this yourself.
 Nevertheless, lodgings whose operators are working to significantly alter their energy use for the better will be recognized by the actions that they are taking to do so.
-And to market themselves they will more than likely be rightly bragging about them on their websites and other marketing materials, or they will be extremely open to sharing with you all the great things that they are doing.
+And to market themselves they will more than likely be rightly bragging about them on their websites and other marketing materials.
+Either that or they’ll be extremely open to sharing with you what they are doing to minimize their energy use and/or to generate their own.

-Such actions include switching completely from fossil fuels and other polluting and carbon-emitting fuels, improved weatherization, and more efficient equipment, facilities, and heating and cooling systems — heat pumps and/or passive heating and cooling systems, for instance.
+Such actions include switching completely from fossil fuels and other polluting and carbon-emitting fuels, improved weatherization, and the employment of more efficient equipment, facilities, and heating and cooling systems — heat pumps and/or passive heating and cooling systems, for instance.

 Even more effective in reducing negative impacts on the climate, natural environments and communities are lodgings that generate their own electricity onsite and that are, if they are connected to an electric grid, able to feed back into it any excess energy that they thus generate.